 A student organization is defined as any organization whose full membership is comprised of students with students in leadership roles for the group that has been recognized by the university.
 Recognition of student organizations is coordinated through the Office of Student Involvement and Leadership (with exception to student groups supervised through Athletics & Recreation).
 All student organizations must abide by the policies and procedures as outlined in the Student Organization Handbook and this handbook.
 Student organizations are responsible for knowing and abiding by all university policies.
 The policies include, but are not limited to:

 - The Student Organization Handbook

-- Special rules designed by governing groups (example Panhellenic, SGA, etc.)
+- Special rules designed by governing groups (example Panhellenic, Student Government Association, etc.)

 - The university hazing policy

 - Membership and leadership eligibility requirements